fastlane/fastlane/README.md

 Help us keep _fastlane_ open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/fastlane/fastlane/blob/master/CODE_OF_CONDUCT.md).

+## Metrics

+_fastlane_ tracks a few key metrics to understand how developers are using the tool and to help us know what areas need improvement.
+No personal/sensitive information is ever collected.
+Metrics that are collected include:

+* The number of _fastlane_ runs
+* A salted hash of the app identifier or package name, which helps us anonymously identify unique usage of _fastlane_

+You can easily opt-out of metrics collection by adding `opt_out_usage` at the top of your `Fastfile` or by setting the environment variable `FASTLANE_OPT_OUT_USAGE`.
+[Check out the metrics code on GitHub](https://github.com/fastlane/fastlane/tree/master/fastlane_core/lib/fastlane_core/analytics)

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.